NWA - General Information

 The online Agenda offers those active in the science system an opportunity to seek each other out, and makes it possible to compare the issues addressed in the National Research Agenda with the topics and priorities identified by Dutch knowledge-driven institutions.

 The Dutch National Research Agenda is also a ‘route map’.
 A ‘route’ is a selection of interlinked cluster questions surrounding a complex theme.
 Routes serve as tools for seeking out new partners and revealing new approaches for tackling complex issues.
+The route descriptions were updated in 2023.
+The route descriptions are presented in ‘Portfolio voor onderzoek 2023 en verder‘ (in Dutch).

 The purpose of the Dutch National research Agenda is to generate more synergy in research as a whole and augment the consistency, efficiency and impact of Dutch research.
 The Agenda focuses on fields in which Dutch research excels and in which we can expect to see considerable progress in the coming years.
 Many of the questions posed relate to the Horizon 2020 themes, and show areas where Dutch research can best contribute to the EU agenda.